Six Foods to Help Maintain Normal Hemoglobin Levels

 Increase your intake of:

-The increased interest in gastronomy has brought a renewed focus on the kitchen.
-As a result, we know that the traditional way of preparing food is not always the most appropriate.
+Finally, the increased interest in gastronomy has brought a renewed focus on the kitchen.
+As a result, the traditional way of preparing food isn’t always the most appropriate.

-In the case at hand, we recommend lowering the cooking time.
-Heating food causes its composition to be altered.
+For instance, you might want to lower the cooking time.
+This is because heating food causes its composition to be altered.
 Therefore it’s best to just use heat to make it edible.

-- In the case of vegetables, you have to look for al dente texture.
-It might surprise you, but it’s the healthiest.
-This way, you can take advantage of all the nutrients.
+- In the case of vegetables, you must try to attain an al dente texture.
+You might be surprised, but it’s actually the best way to take advantage of all their nutrients.